sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

       88.0.0.1/32 - NHop(s) do not match
         RIB:1
           (Vlan200, 67.0.0.1, 80:a2:35:26:4a:61)
+        KERNEL:1
+          (Vlan200, 67.0.0.1, 80:a2:35:26:4a:61)
         APP_DB:1
           (Ethernet66, 66.1.1.1, 80:a2:35:26:4a:61)
         ASIC_DB:1
           (Ethernet66, 66.1.1.1, 80:a2:35:26:4a:61)
-        hardware:1
+        HARDWARE:1
           (Ethernet66, 66.1.1.1, 80:a2:35:26:4a:61)
 Route Check for vrf:default address-family:ipv6 - CONSISTENT
   Number of routes compared: 6
 sonic#

-sonic(config)#show consistency-check status route
-  sonic# show consistency-check status
+sonic# show consistency-check status route
-  RESULT: consistent
-  Report generated at : 23/07/2021 09:03:26
-  Result for address-family ipv4 and vrf default
-  Total number of route in rib: 22
-    mgmt if routes: 2
-  Total number of route in kernel: 23
-    mgmt if routes: 2
-    host-if routes: 1
-  Total number of route in hardware: 21
-    drop routes: 1
+Route Check for vrf:default address-family:ipv4 - INCONSISTENT
+  Number of routes compared: 1034
+  Mismatch report:
+    Prefixes in rib not available in hardware:
+      88.0.0.2/32
+        rib:1
+          (Vlan200, 67.0.0.1, 80:a2:35:26:4a:61)
+Route Check for vrf:default address-family:ipv6 - CONSISTENT
+  Number of routes compared: 6

+sonic#

 ```